 If you want to add some color to your candle, you can also add a few drops of coffee-colored candle dye.
 Simply melt the wax in a double boiler or in the microwave.
 Then stir in the coffee grounds and dye (if using).
 Pour the mixture into the mold and allow it to cool completely.
 Once it’s cooled, your coffee-scented candle is ready to enjoy!

 Many coffee lovers don’t realize that their daily habits can actually be beneficial for their gardens.
 For example, coffee grounds are a great addition to compost, as they are rich in nitrogen and other nutrients that can help plants to grow.
 Used coffee grounds can also help to deter pests and improve drainage.

 However, it’s important to use coffee grounds sparingly, as too much can make the soil too acidic for plants.
 The best way to add coffee grounds to your compost is to mix them with other organic materials, such as leaves or grass clippings.
 This will help to create well-balanced compost that will give your plants the nutrients they need to thrive.

 Tenderize Your Meat

 This one may seem a little strange, but coffee grounds can be a great way to tenderize meat.
 The grounds contain enzymes that break down proteins, making the meat more tender.
 Just add a handful of coffee grounds to your marinade, and let the meat soak for a few hours.
-You can also rub the grounds directly onto the meat before cooking.
+You can also rub the ground directly onto the meat before cooking.
 Either way, you’ll end up with a delicious and juicy dish.

-And there’s no need to worry about the coffee flavor being too strong – the grounds will only impart a subtle coffee aroma.
+And there’s no need to worry about the coffee flavor is too strong – the grounds will only impart a subtle coffee aroma.
 So go ahead and experiment with this unique tenderizing technique – your taste buds will thank you!

 Put Your Coffee Grounds To Good Use!